-We all love living so close to the Northern Beaches’ beautiful bushland, and fire is an integral part of our lives on the Beaches.
+Living so close to the beautiful bush, fire is an integral part of our lives on the Beaches.

 Bushfire is also important for ecology.
 Burning methods having shaped natural environment ecosystems over thousands of years and many of our plants are reliant on bushfire to regenerate and maintain their health.

 Council works to reduce the risk of bushfire in our bushland reserves to protect life and property and to conserve biodiversity.

 The risk of bushfires cannot be eliminated, but their impact can be reduced by effective planning, bush fire management and working together as a whole community.